JonAbrams/arity/README.md

 ```

 Depending on the situation, it might be preferred that an error is thrown when the wrong number of parameters are passed in.

+A common situation where you might want to enforce this is with a JavaScript library.
+You may want to make sure that your publically exposed functions are being called in the way you expect. _Arity_ can help users of your library catch errors earlier, and save you support headaches.

 ## Usage